A-Soltani255/Kubespray/Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md

 ### Scope, assumptions, and success criteria

 #### In scope
-- Three control planes (etcd on all three) fronted by HAProxy at `192.168.154.137:6443`.
+- Three control planes (etcd on all three) fronted by HAProxy at `192.168.10.100:6443`.
 - Two worker nodes.
 - Air-gapped build using Nexus (YUM + Docker hosted).
-- `containerd` runtime with pull-through mirrors configured for HTTP on `192.168.154.133` `:5000` `:5001` `:5002` `:5003`.
+- `containerd` runtime with pull-through mirrors configured for HTTP on `nexus.soltani.co` `:5000` `:5001` `:5002` `:5003`.
 - Cilium networking , CoreDNS, kube-proxy; no nginx-proxy, no dns-autoscaler, no metrics-server, no Helm.

 #### Assumptions
-- All nodes run Rocky 9; SELinux disabled (Kubespray manages policies).
+- All nodes run Rocky 10; SELinux unconfigured manually (Kubespray manages policies).
 - Time is synchronized; swap is disabled/masked.
 - Passwordless SSH from the Kubespray VM to all cluster nodes.
-- Adequate firewall allowances inside the cluster; external ingress/egress is not covered here.
+- Adequate firewall allowances inside the cluster; external ingress/egress is covered here.

 #### Success looks like
 - `kubectl get nodes` shows master1/master2/master3/worker1/worker2 Ready.
 - Only core Pods are running in `kube-system` (apiserver, scheduler, controller-manager, etcd, kube-proxy, CoreDNS, Cilium).
-- `nerdctl -n k8s.io pull 192.168.154.133:5000/kubespray/registry.k8s.io/kube-apiserver:v1.32.5` succeeds from any node (HTTP mirror working).
+- `nerdctl -n k8s.io pull https://nexus.soltani.co:5001/kube-apiserver:v1.32.5` succeeds from any node (HTTPS mirror working).
 - No contacts to the public Internet; all pulls resolve via Nexus.

 ### Risks, trade-offs, and how this guide mitigates them